01 Aug 2022

 "We’ve seen five thousand dollar drones take out a multi-million dollar tanks on an almost daily basis."

 says Sascha.
 While Ukraine is not the birthplace of this, we are seeing this development gain in scale.
-This will change (and already is changing) the types of systems and products companies in the aerospace and defense sector pursue.
+This will change (and already is changing) the types of systems and products companies in the aerospace and defence sector pursue.
 Public R&D funding will likely be shifted to align with the requirements that are created by the evolution of these tactics.

 In the Middle East we’re already seeing this play out.
-Drone defense systems have so far been designed to protect critical sites such as airbases.
+Drone defence systems have so far been designed to protect critical sites such as airbases.
 But the threat from drone attacks in countries like Saudi Arabia and the UAE extends to the entire country.
 Going forward, we’ll therefore see the development of systems that protect large areas and against the whole range of UAV threats.

 Cyber capabilities and multi-domain integration